forgecrafted/ruby-stylus/README.md

 [![Build Status](https://secure.travis-ci.org/lucasmazza/ruby-stylus.png)](http://travis-ci.org/lucasmazza/ruby-stylus)

 `stylus` is a bridge between your Ruby code and the [Stylus](https://github.com/LearnBoost/stylus) library that runs on [node.js](http://nodejs.org).
-It has support for the Rails 3.1 asset pipeline (thanks to a [Tilt](https://github.com/rtomayko/tilt) Template) and it's backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.
+It has support for Rails 4 applications. (if you are working with Rails 3, check the [0-7-stable](https://github.com/lucasmazza/ruby-stylus/tree/0-7-stable) branch.)

 ## Installation